RaidcoreGG/api-cdi/AddonHost/API/README.md

 ---

-# Using Events, Keybinds, Resources
+# Using Events, Keybinds, Resources and all the other good stuff
 ## Keybinds
 If every addon implemented their own WndProc and did the same checks all the other addons do, it would get a bit redundant, wouldn't it?
 You also cannot maintain any sort of consistent behaviour among those addons.
 That's why Raidcore defines *keybinds* instead.